NemanjaMilenkovic/chatops-approve-template/README.md

+> [!WARNING]
-// Note: This is applicable for specific projects only and not reccommended unless you know you need it
+> This is applicable for specific projects only and not reccommended unless you know you need it

 # ChatOps `/approve` Example